tiennou/Tank-Auth/README.md

 1. Role-Based Access Control for multi-user sites.
 For more info on RBAC, refer to [this post](http://www.tonymarston.net/php-mysql/role-based-access-control.html 'Role-Based Access Control').
 1. User-level permission overrides for added flexibility
 1. Add custom fields to your registration page
 1. Approve user registrations manually.
 They can register and activate but not enter until they are approved.
-By default, all registrants are auto-approved: `$config['acct_approval'] = TRUE`.
+By default, all registrants are auto-approved: `$config['acct_approval'] = TRUE`
 1. Now uses [Cool Captcha](http://code.google.com/p/cool-php-captcha/) as the default captcha (you can still switch to reCaptcha)
 1. Custom views for basic notifications (no more editing the lang file)